Virginia Beach Probation Violation Lawyer

 Types of Probation Violation

-failing to report to a probation officer, failing to pay court-ordered
+- Failing to report to a probation officer

-If you are convicted of violating your probation, you could face a longer
+If you are convicted of violating your probation, you could face:

-probation period, have additional terms on the probation order, serve
+- Having additional terms added on the probation order

 Let Us Defend You Against This Charge